-- Try for a “video” consult (as against audio or text only).
-This may enable to doctor the recognize the family from earlier visits and also feel more comfortable about giving advice.
+- Try for a video consult, as against audio or text only.
+(This is not always possible) A video consult may enable to doctor the recognize the family from earlier visits and also feel more comfortable about giving advice.
 If it is challenging to get the dementia person join a video call, you can share a picture of the person, or use video clips of the person with the doctor.
 Some doctors are open to getting Whataspp video forwards.

 - The scope of a teleconsultation is limited.
 There are protocols on which medications can be prescribed through telemedicine, and these depend on whether this is a new case (new patient, or a new medical problem in an existing patient) or an old case (the patient was in touch with the doctor for the same condition recently).